top of page

 Ethical tourism

-Visit Natives protects the rights of the indigenous peoples.
-We work in close consultation with WINTA (World Indigenous Tourism Alliance) and all our work follows the Indigenous Tourism Engagement Framework for protecting the rights of Indigenous peoples through tourism.
+Visit Natives is committed to protecting the rights of Indigenous peoples.
+Our dedication is evident in our close collaboration with WINTA (World Indigenous Tourism Alliance) and our strict adherence to the Indigenous Tourism Engagement Framework.
+This commitment ensures the preservation of Indigenous rights through responsible tourism.

-The framework is based on the United Nation's Declaration on the Rights of Indigenous Peoples 2007, the Larrakia Declaration 2012, and benchmarked against other important international guidelines on the rights of Indigenous peoples.
+Our framework, based on the United Nations Declaration on the Rights of Indigenous Peoples 2007, the Larrakia Declaration 2012,and the United Nations Tourism Ethics convention is not only robust but also aligned with other significant international guidelines on the rights of Indigenous peoples.
+This alignment provides a strong foundation for our work.

 How we share profits